population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

   ---------------------------------------------------------------------------------------------

-[^3]: A linear model has two advantages over non-linear models, such as
-    conditional logit, and has often been used in recent studies [@Alam2020; @Alam2018; @Charles2008].
-    First, coefficients are easier to interpret.
-Second, a linear model allows a more straightforward comparison of coefficients across regressions where some dependent variables are binary and some non-binary.
-    Robustness checks, presented in Appendix Tables A1 show that conditional logit models lead to similar results.

 [^4]: The advantage of using "Our World in Data" is that it collects
     available Covid-19 data from many sources.
 The data are available